 PAPUA NEW GUINEA ARRANGEMENT

-The Manus Island RPC experienced ongoing unrest.
-In February 2014, Iranian asylum seeker Reza Barati was killed during a riot.
-Mr Barati sought asylum in Australia in July 2013 but was transferred to PNG under the bilateral agreement.
-Two men were convicted in PNG’s Supreme Court of killing Mr Barati and were sentenced to 10 years in jail.
-In 2017, on Good Friday, there was an armed attack on the centre by PNG military personnel.
+There were frequent protests and unrest at the centre.
+In February 2014, Iranian asylum seeker Reza Barati was killed at the RPC after violent riots broke out.
+Two PNG nationals were convicted in PNG’s Supreme Court of killing Mr Barati and were sentenced to 10 years in jail.
+In April 2017, on Good Friday, there was an armed attack on the centre by PNG military personnel.

 There were also allegations of inappropriate medical care, which arose after the deaths of two men at the Manus Island RPC.
 In August 2014 Hamid Khazaei died after contracting an infection.
 An inquest into his death found it was preventable and had followed a series of medical errors and delays.
 In December 2016 Faysal Ishad Ahmed, who had repeatedly sought medical help for his health issues, died after collapsing.
-An inquest into his death is expected.

 In April 2016, the PNG Supreme Court ruled that the detention of asylum seekers at the Manus Island RPC was illegal and unconstitutional.
 The Court held that the detention of asylum seekers was contrary to their right of personal liberty enshrined in section 42 of the Constitution of PNG.
 The Court ordered the governments of Australia and PNG to take all necessary steps to cease and prevent the detention of asylum seekers at the centre.